tschuelia/PythiaLabelGenerator/README.md

 12 hours on a large compute cluster.
 Using Pythia instead, we can predict the same MSA to be very difficult in about 2.5 minutes on a standard MacBook.

-Only use this tool if you need the ground-truth difficulty for a specific MSA and you are sure that Pythia is unable to predict the difficulty accurately.
+Only use PyDLG if you need the ground-truth difficulty for a specific MSA and you are sure that Pythia is unable to predict the difficulty accurately.
 The only case where we observed Pythia to fail is for language MSAs, so if you are working with DNA, Protein, or biological morphological data, Pythia should work just fine 😉